 Visit our farms and view our stock.
 We are certain that you, as a discriminating connoisseur of fine horseflesh, will appreciate our horses.

 Ostella's July Lady, better known as Stella, from Larry Lineberger's farm.
 She is in foal, due mid October, to Bullet's True Mark (the gray stud).
 She is around 14.3-15 hands tall, broke to ride.
-The owner is asking $2500 or best offer for her.
-Contact Beverly Maul at email@example.com if interested.
+The owner is asking $1500 for her.
+Contact Beverly Maul at firstname.lastname@example.org if interested.
 Stella is located in Mount Sidney, Virginia